 While The PayScale Index is useful for understanding broad market forces, for creating a market-based compensation structure for a specific workforce, we recommend companies use PayScale's Cloud Compensation Software

 Employees can use The PayScale Index to understand how the average market price (expected wages) for the services of broad categories of employees is changing.
 It provides an accurate measure of "typical" raises for fully qualified workers doing the same job in the same way for the same employer, as it is directly measuring the price of labor in the market.

 Changes in individual responsibilities and competence over time often have a greater impact on pay than broad market changes.
 To get a more precise salary range for your exact position or job offer, complete the PayScale Survey

 How current is the data in The PayScale Index?

 Pay data is updated daily in the PayScale database.
 The PayScale Index measures quarterly pay trends and includes data through the end of the last month of the most recent quarter in the report.

-How is The PayScale Index Forecasted?
+How do we calculate The PayScale Index Forecast?